RavensbourneWebMedia/UX-design/sessions/session-10.md

 ### Your turn

-1. Create a new MarkDown document.
+1. Create a new MarkDown document in your folder inside this *repo*.
 * **Warm up**

 	Copy-paste the two examples above.
 For each example, write at least 3 messages that address the situation described.